jfdenise/eap-8.1-jaxrs/README.md

 # JBoss EAP 8.1 Beta, evolve a simple Jakarta EE application to use JBoss EAP Provisioning

-This application is a Jakarta EE JAXRS endpoint.
+This application is a Jakarta EE JAX-RS endpoint.
-This project describes the steps to evolve the maven `pom.xml` file to use the EAP Maven Plugin to provision a trimmed server and deploy the application.
+This project describes the steps to evolve the maven `pom.xml` file to use the EAP Maven Plugin to enable JBOSS EAP provisioning.

+We are using the EAP Maven Plugin to:

+* Provision a trimmed server and deploy the application.
+* Package the server and application as a Bootable JAR.

-The `pom.xml` file is configured to use JBoss EAP 8.1 BOM and Redhat Maven repositories.
+The `pom.xml` file is configured to produce a war to be deployed in JBoss EAP 8.1 server.

 ## Provisioning the server and the application using the EAP Maven Plugin